andreafalletti/hyprland-/Advanced-config.md

 ```
 will move workspace 4 to monitor 0.

+### togglespecialworkspace
+toggles the special workspace on/off.

+**params**: none

 ## Workspaces
 workspace args are unified.
-You have four choices:
+You have five choices:

 ID: e.g. `1`, `2`, or `3`